Georgy Tovstonogov: Main works

 He was also responsible for producing mass spectacles.

 During his prime Tovstonogov was considered one of the best theatre directors of Europe.
-The prominent members of his troupe include Alice Freindlich, Zinaida Sharko, Lyudmila Makarova, Tatiana Doronina, Svetlana Kryuchkova, Kirill Lavrov, Innokenty Smoktunovsky, Pavel Luspekaev, Yefim Kopelyan, Sergey Yursky, Vladislav Strzhelchik, Yevgeni Lebedev, and Oleg Basilashvili.
+The prominent members of his troupe include Alisa Freindlich, Zinaida Sharko, Lyudmila Makarova, Tatiana Doronina, Svetlana Kryuchkova, Kirill Lavrov, Innokenty Smoktunovsky, Pavel Luspekaev, Yefim Kopelyan, Sergey Yursky, Vladislav Strzhelchik, Yevgeni Lebedev, and Oleg Basilashvili.
 His contribution to the Russian tradition of theatre education is important, especially where it comes to education of theatre directors.
 His theories continue to have large influence, especially in Russian and Scandinavian theatre education.